GoogleCloudPlatform/cluster-toolkit/community/modules/scheduler/schedmd-slurm-gcp-v5-hybrid/README.md

 used, in the same way as the [schedmd-slurm-gcp-v5-controller] module auto-scales VMs.

+> **_NOTE:_** This is an experimental module and the functionality and
+> documentation will likely be updated in the near future.
+This module has only
-> **_NOTE:_** This module has only been tested in limited capacity with the HPC
+> been tested in limited capacity with the HPC Toolkit.
+On Premise
-> Toolkit.
-On Premise configurations can vary significantly, this module should
+> Slurm configurations can vary significantly, this module should
 > be used as a starting point, not a complete solution.

 [schedmd-slurm-gcp-v5-controller]: ../schedmd-slurm-gcp-v5-controller/